borkenpipe/ansible-pxe/README.rst

     vagrant up --provider virtualbox

-This will provision the machine such that a working erpxe is ready to run.
+This will provision the machine such that a working pxe is ready to run.
 Some tweaks to sound devices may be needed.

 Raspberry pis need a few special tweaks, and some special